unovue/radix-vue/docs/content/components/avatar.md

 ---

-outline: deep
-metaTitle: Avatar
+title: Avatar
-metaDescription: An image element with a fallback for representing the user.
+description: An image element with a fallback for representing the user.
 name: avatar
 ---